octo47/estock/README.md

 In distributed mode each node has separate ets table and stores it own aggregates.
-When client queries aggregates server invokes in parallel requests to each node, where Name can be found.
+When client queries aggregates server invokes in parallel requests to each node, where Namecan be found.

+Siege results can be found here: https://github.com/octo47/estock/tree/master/priv/siege/results